 Uryuu/Orihime was especially popular during the Soul Society arc, as the two teamed up and worked together for the majority of the arc.
 It didn't help that this was the point Orihime's character transitioned from The Ditz into being far more serious and empathic; this resulted in her showing a deep care and concern for her good friend Uryuu (especially when he ended up facing Mayuri) that several interpreted as a product of deeper feelings (though later on it was revealed to simply be Orihime's nurturing personality).
 Needless to say, poor Orihime's silent confession to Ichigo was considered a Face-Heel Turnfor some shippers, who assumed that they'd be paired off and/or that Orihime owed Ishida romance.

-Other popular pairings include Hitsugaya/Hinamori (despite this being a confirmedLike Brother and Sister relationship), Hisagi/Rangiku, Gin/Rangiku, and/or Kisuke/Yoruichi (the latter two are each a pair of childhood friends who clearly are/were very close, but no indication is given one way or the other as to whether romance is involved).
+Other popular pairings include Hitsugaya/Hinamori (despite this being a confirmedLike Brother and Sister relationship), Hisagi/Rangiku, Gin/Rangiku, and/or Kisuke/Yoruichi (the latter are childhood friends who clearly are/were very close, but no indication is given one way or the other as to whether romance is involved).
 Slash fans have their share of preferred ships as well, such as Ichigo/Renji, Ichigo/Uryuu, Ichigo/Grimmjow, or Ulquiorra/Grimmjow.
 The most prominant yaoi ships are Ikkaku/Yumichika and Kyouraku/Ukitake.
 Neither pairing exists in the manga, but the Ikkaku/Yumichika pairing in particular is given almost as much fillerShip Tease by the anime as they give IchiRuki.
 Almost all yuri fans support Yoruichi/Soi Fon.